#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
 If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-West Virginia, Kentucky, Tennessee, and Virginia are in Zones 6–8.
+Kentucky, Tennessee, Virginia, and West Virginia are in Zones 6–8.
 Cruciferous veggies and certain herbs are ready to grow when you're ready to plant.
-This includes cabbage, kale, and broccoli.
+This includes cabbage, broccoli, and kale.
 Greens like spinach and artichokes, early-blooming annuals like marigolds, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
 Even in the highest peaks of West Virginia in Zone 5b, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Look up the date of your last predicted frost, then count backward 6 to 8 weeks.
 That's the time you should sow your seeds indoors.
 The idea is to have strong baby plants that are ready for transplant at the same time the ground is warm enough.
 Do your best and enjoy the process — watching your plants grow, bloom, and put out tiny veggies that'll grow to harvest size is part of the fun.